iworks/og/readme.txt

 [Google+]: http://www.google.com/+
 [+1 Button]: https://developers.google.com/+/plugins/+1button/

+== Installation ==

+There are 3 ways to install this plugin:

+= The super easy way =

+1. **Log in** to your WordPress Admin panel.
+1. **Go to Plugins > Add New.**
+1. **Type** ‘OG’ into the Search Plugins field and hit Enter.
+Once found, you can view details such as the point release, rating, and description.
+1. **Click** Install Now.
+After clicking the link, you’ll be asked if you’re sure you want to install the plugin.
+1. **Click** Yes, and WordPress completes the installation.
+1. **Activate** the plugin.
+1. That's all.
+The plugin does not have any configuration.

+***

+= The easy way =

+1. Download the plugin (.zip file) on the right column of this page
+1. In your Admin, go to menu Plugins > Add
+1. Select button `Upload Plugin`
+1. Upload the .zip file you just downloaded
+1. Activate the plugin
+1. That's all.
+The plugin does not have any configuration.

+***

+= The old and reliable way (FTP) =

+1. Upload `OG` folder to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. That's all.
+The plugin does not have any configuration.

 == Frequently Asked Questions ==

 = How do I configure the Open Graph plugin? =